 Customized Shift Work Solutions Improve Lean Systems

-Shiftwork Solutions can help you implement your Lean system successfully:
+Shiftwork Solutions can help you improve your Lean system implementation and reduce waste:

 - Match flows on the shop floor with customized shift schedules that efficiently balance labor resources between production stations.

 - Respond to changing customer demands with shift schedules that have the ability to flex up and down efficiently and effectively.

 - Create training opportunities for teaching lean manufacturing principles and cross-training employees.

 - Make preventative maintenance part of the schedule, and match maintenance resources to the maintenance workload.

 Implementing the right shift schedule can prove to be a leap forward in the continuous improvement process.
 In particular, a 5-day operation can significantly improve just about every aspect of Lean by simply converting to a 7-day schedule.